programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ## Introduction

 In part 1 of this lesson we used three.js to create a website featuring a camera and a scene with lights, camera navigation controls and a model.
 In part 2 we will make the model more interactive and as part of this we will make or import the various model components separately.
+The primary goal of thia part is to use three.js to create a webpage featuring a 3D scene with selectable components.
+Scene creation will involve adding lights, cameras, primitive models (such as spheres and planes), complex models (the pot forms), and controls.
+The models will get materials and/or image textures.
+Concepts such as model groups, scale and visibility, and 3D co-ordinates will be introduced.
+An additional goal of part 2, is to change the webpage into a game by making the models moveable and initally positioned at random places, with the webpage viewer then required to match the vessel to its maker community.
+A test in the code is run after each time a model is moved, to see if it has been placed in the correct position and successful matches trigger a background colour change.

 ## Setting Up